 Criminal trials are held in the relevant state or territory’s District Court or the Supreme Court.
 A trial is held when the accused is pleading not guilty.
 This may be because they have a legal defence to the charge or because they are testing the prosecution case.
-During a trial, the prosecution will adduce evidence and both defence and prosecution will make submission about the strength of that evidence.
+During a trial, the prosecution will adduce evidence and both defence and prosecution will make submissions about the strength of that evidence.
 The defence may also call evidence, but this does not always occur.
 At the end of the trial, a verdict will be delivered.

-Trials are usually decided by a jury but occasionally a trial will be heard by a Judge alone.
+Trials are usually decided by a jury but occasionally a trial will be heard by a judge alone.

 What is the Role of the Prosecution?